award

 Wage Dispute Lawyer

-California and Nevada laws have several different labor and employment regulations in place that establish an employee the right to get paid for the hours that they have worked.
-In the event an employee has not been paid the wages they deserve, the employee could file a claim or a lawsuit against the employer.
+Both California and Nevada have robust labor and employment regulations that ensure employees are paid for the hours they have worked.
+If an employee has not received the wages they deserve, they have the right to file a claim or lawsuit against their employer.

-Wage disputes can be complex and may involve issues related to employment law, labor unions, and contract negotiations.
-That is why it is important to have an experienced labor and employment attorney represent you in the event that you have been denied your rights.
+Wage disputes can be complex, often involving employment law, labor unions, and contract negotiations.
+It is crucial to have an experienced labor and employment attorney represent you to ensure your rights are protected and you receive the compensation you are entitled to.

 Federal Law vs. State Law

 Employers must abide by the Fair Labor and Standard Act (FLSA).
 The FLSA regulates how much the minimum wage and overtime wage should be.
 Employers must abide by both federal law and state laws.
-When the two laws are contradicting each other, they must abide by the highest pay.
-For example, if the minimum wage on the federal level is $9, but the state requires it to be $10, then the employer must abide by the highest number.
-The employee’s wages would then be $10.
+When the two laws contradict each other, they must abide by the highest pay.
+For example, if the minimum wage on the federal level is $7.25, but the state of California requires it to be $16.00, then the employer must abide by the highest number.
+Which would be the state requirement in California.
+The employee’s wages would then be $16.00 per hour.

 What Are the Different Types of Actions I Could Take For A Wage Dispute?

-• Legal action: When you file a civil lawsuit against your employer, you are seeking compensation for your lost wages.
-When you take legal action, a lawsuit is filed in court. you will need a highly qualified labor and employment attorney on your side to make sure that all of the legal requirements have been met.
+• Legal Action: Filing a civil lawsuit against your employer seeks compensation for lost wages.
+A lawsuit is filed in court, and you will need a highly qualified labor and employment attorney to ensure all legal requirements are met and to advocate for your rights effectively.

-• Filing a claim: You could file a claim with the California Labor department.
-When you file a claim, the department will then investigate the circumstances of the dispute.
-The department will then determine whether the employer or employee is liable.
+• Filing a Claim: You can file a claim with the California Labor Department.
+The department will investigate the circumstances of the dispute and determine whether the employer or employee is liable.
+This process provides a formal avenue for resolving wage disputes through state intervention.

-• Reporting your employer’s actions internally: You could also report the incident to your company’s human resources department.
-Oftentimes, disputes are settled that way since the employer would want to handle them internally.
-Regardless, you will need an attorney to represent you and make sure that you are not taken advantage of.
+• Reporting Internally: You can report the incident to your company’s human resources department.
+Often, employers prefer to handle disputes internally to maintain workplace harmony.
+Regardless, having an attorney represent you is crucial to ensure your rights are protected and that you are not taken advantage of during the internal resolution process.

-There are two common types of wage disputes in California:
+In California, there are two common types of wage disputes:

-1. Rights disputes: this occurs when the employee is claiming the workplace needs to include better working conditions.
-This involves the expectation of fair working conditions, along with fair employment practices.
+1. Rights Disputes: These occur when an employee claims that the workplace needs to improve working conditions.
+This includes expectations for fair working conditions and fair employment practices.

-2. Interest disputes: this dispute is a disagreement between an employee and an employer regarding the finances the employee is to receive.
-This would include vacation days, lunch break, hourly pay, etc. This is the most common type of dispute that results in a lawsuit.
+2. Interest Disputes: These involve disagreements between an employee and an employer regarding the financial aspects of employment.
+This includes issues such as vacation days, lunch breaks, hourly pay, and other compensation-related matters.
+Interest disputes are the most common type of dispute that can lead to lawsuits.

 Which Employer Have to Follow Wage Laws?